Moment of Truth (film series)

-Moment of Truth is a anthology series of made-for-television films produced for and aired by NBC from 1993 until 1998.
+Moment of Truth is an anthology series of made-for-television films produced for and aired by NBC from 1993 until 1998.
 As with most films of the time, the series specifically targeted women and mainly featured everyday women, including their daughters, in some kind of peril, danger or other situation, which were often adapted from real-life events, promoted as "ripped from the headlines".
 The films also had a second life, airing often on Lifetime and its sister made-for-TV movie channel.

 The TV movies produced in the series are as follows: